Opportunity Class (OC) Guide

 In order to choose the most appropriate school preferences for your child, it is important to choose schools that have an entry score that matches what you expect your child to achieve in the exam.
 This gives your child a higher chance of entering an OC class.

 Of course, your child’s opinion is also extremely important when making the decision for where they spend the last two years of primary school.
-While they may not have strong opinions about the academic side of things, they may prefer specific schools because of friends, extra curricular or may not want to move schools.
+While they may not have strong opinions about the academic side of things, they may prefer specific schools because of friends, extra curricular activities offered or may not want to move schools.

 For more information on choosing schools, read our blog How to Choose the Right OC or Selective School for your Child.